dtnorth/docker-centos7-systemd/README.md

-# centos7 with full blown systemd
+# centos7 with systemd

-We use this primarily for test-kitchen builds/runs
+We use this primarily for test builds/runs